josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 Have a website.
 Add a blog, if you're even remotely interested in writing (it helps to show your thinking style and communication skills).
 Have at least one live side project, however small, plus any socials you want to be on.
 Be active, but go with quality over quantity; you don't want to seem like a bot.

 Show your human side.
 Focus what you're good at, what you're interested in, and why somebody might want to get to know you.
-Be friendly and helpful.
+Be relevant, friendly and helpful.
 Get some good karma on your side.
 Round out that vague impression of you someone might have from your application or resume.
 Add some personality.

-That said, obviously: be careful what you're posting.
-It doesn't need to be anodyne, and it _should_ be authentic.
-But don't get _too_ edgy or controversial.
+Be authentic.
+You don't need to be anodyne, but obviously, don't get _too_ edgy or controversial either.

 Paint a positive picture of yourself online, and you'll stand out as a human, not just as a random applicant.